sirKayAndFriends/PolyAmp/README.md

 *Knobs: cabslot*

+## CHANNEL
+This isn't really a module and has mostly been covered but I thought I'd cover it here anyway.
+The channel switch updates the preamp, poweramp and output modules all at once.
+The preamp switches to a different object for processing each with their own triodes, parameters and settings (lo, mid, or hi); the poweramp simply has two variables updated (input gain "sag" and saturation); the output has three volume variables, one for each channel.
+See the next section for info.

+*Knobs: channel*

 ## OTHER MODULES
-also included are an Output module (just a block-based volume control with separate max values for each channel), two antialiasing lowpass filters (set at 10,000hz and placed after the preamp and poweramp modules).
+also included are an Output module (just a block-based volume control with separate max values for each channel) and two antialiasing lowpass filters (set at 10,000hz and placed after the preamp and poweramp modules).
 Pretty simple.

+The output is maybe over-engineered but volume control is a little tricky.
+Internally there can be over 20x gain which needs to be scaled down again - but the "mid" and "hi" channels also are clipped severely which lowers the volume ("compression").
+So in some cases the "lo" channel is waaay louder than the others as the volume increase is more linear.
+Ho hum.
+Also the cabsim adds a fair amount of volume depending on the IR.
+Also you don't want to clip the output of whatever microcontroller you're using OR the op-amp buffers after the output.
+So yeah I did my best and tried to make the clean sounds as loud as possible while still keeping the volume knob as usable as possible.
+Feel free to tinker.

 By default the program has a stereo output but can be modded to be a mono output by commenting out the line "#define STEREO 1" in core/ampDefinitions.h